Anne Cecil

-Family and childhood
+Life

 Anne was born 5 December 1556, the elder daughter of William Cecil, later created 1st Baron Burghley, the leading member of Queen Elizabeth's Privy Council, by his second wife, Mildred Cooke, a woman noted for her learning and translations from the Greek.
 Anne was an intelligent, well-educated child.
 She is thought to have been tutored by William Lewin.
 She knew French, Latin and possibly Italian.
 A letter from the German scholar Johannes Sturm referred to her knowledge of Latin.
 Her father affectionately called her 'Tannakin'.

 In 1569, Anne was engaged to marry Sir Philip Sidney.
 When these marriage negotiations failed, she instead married Edward de Vere, 17th Earl of Oxford on 16 December 1571 at Whitehall Palace, in the presence of Queen Elizabeth.
 It was a triple wedding with Edward Somerset, 4th Earl of Worcester and bride, Elizabeth Hastings and Edward Sutton, 4th Baron Dudley and bride, Mary Howard.
 The wedding was celebrated with great pomp.
 According to some accounts, Anne genuinely loved Oxford, who as her father's ward had partly grown up in the Cecil household.
 However, his reasons for marrying Anne were largely mercenary, as he had hoped her father would pay his many outstanding debts.

 Following her marriage, Anne continued to live with her parents at Theobalds House.
 When she gave birth to her first child, Elizabeth, on 2 July 1575, Oxford was abroad touring the Continent.
 Upon his return, he accused Anne of adultery and declared the baby to have been fathered by another man, reputedly because Burghley failed to save his cousin, Thomas Howard, 4th Duke of Norfolk, from execution.

 In April 1576 he separated from Anne, after rumours of her infidelity, and refused to sleep with her, recognise her or countenance her presence at court, despite Burghley's threats and public admonitions from Anne's mother.
 During his separation from Anne, Oxford began an affair with the Queen's Lady of the Bedchamber, Anne Vavasour.
 When the latter gave birth to his illegitimate son Edward in March 1581, both he and his mistress were sent to the Tower of London by the Queen's command.
 Oxford was soon released, and in December 1581 Anne began a correspondence with him; and by January 1582, he was reconciled with her, acknowledging the paternity of her daughter Elizabeth.

 In his Pandora (1584), a work dedicated to her husband, the harpist and poetaster John Southern credited Anne with writing six elegiac poems memorialising her infant son, Lord Bulbecke, after his premature death as an infant in May 1583.
 Although this has been contested by Stephen May as the poems are written in Southern's style and draw heavily on his favourite poet, Philippe Desportes, Louise Schleiner has argued for Anne's authorship.